Using Linkly with ChatGPT

 Get your API credentials from Linkly

-Log in to your Linkly dashboard, go to Settings → API, and copy your API Key and Workspace ID.
+Log in to your Linkly dashboard, go to Settings → API Keys, and copy your API Key and Workspace ID.

 Create a Custom GPT in ChatGPT